Nintendo Switch: Nintendo Has A Lot To Prove With Its New Online Service [Opinion]

 Microsoft did this with the Xbox when it first introduced Xbox Live, and when the service hit Xbox 360, more and more people were willing to pay for the service the Seattle-based company provided.
 Sony did so with the PlayStation 3, giving players access to online multiplayer for free (like PC does today still), though they did bring a subscription model with the introduction of the PlayStation 4.
 However, those companies have built up the service to where many people are willing to spend the money on the product.
 Nintendo, however, has no such past to give users of the Nintendo Switch hope they are getting a quality experience for their money.

 Nintendo may recognize this, which could be why the company is giving the online service a free trial period when the Nintendo Switch launches on March 3.
-According to Kimishima as well as the Nintendo website, the trial will run till Fall 2017, and more information such as price will be revealed at a later date.
-The early days of the Nintendo Switch will be an online proving ground, giving Nintendo – and consumers – a chance to test whether what the Switch’s online brings to the table is worth forking over money.
-Additionally, Nintendo really needs to revisit how it’s handles the Virtual Console and Nintendo Account.
-The company needs to be sure that when a customer buys a game digitally they no longer need to re-purchase it on another Switch platform.
+According to Kimishima as well as the Nintendo website, the trial will run till fall 2017, and more information such as price will be revealed at a later date.
+The early days of the Nintendo Switch will be an online proving ground, giving Nintendo — and consumers — a chance to test whether what the Switch’s online brings to the table is worth forking over money.
+Additionally, Nintendo really needs to revisit how it handles the Virtual Console and Nintendo Account.
+The company needs to be sure that when a customer buys a game digitally, they no longer need to re-purchase it on another Switch platform.
 This has been a long criticism of the company since the original Wii was around.

 It’s important to note that the new online functionality only affects the Nintendo Switch.
-The WiiU, and Nintendo’s handheld 2/3DS are unaffected by the new online platform and will continue to operate the way they have even after the Switch launch.
+The WiiU and Nintendo’s handheld 2/3DS are unaffected by the new online platform and will continue to operate the way they have even after the Switch launch.

 Nintendo has a lot to prove, and the company really should pay close attention to how its servers — and users — react to the online platform moving forward during this trial period.
 The online focus of the Nintendo Switch is largely uncharted territory for the gaming giant, and it’ll take some stellar navigating to make sure that customers are getting what they are paying for.